 There are 5 expandable and 45 fixed containers in the 150-bed model of the field hospital.
 2 expandable containers are used as operating theaters.
 The other 2 expandable containers are used as intensive care units.
 One expandable container is used as an emergency observation room.
 In this way, there are 2 operating rooms, 8 intensive care units, and 4 emergency observation stretchers in total.
 Thanks to the facilities they have, the operating theaters will both support the patients in their struggle for life and make the work of health workers easier.
-In this way, many different medical cares can be performed.
 In the intensive care units, the patients in the most severe condition are followed up continuously.
 Intensive care units supporting up to 8 people are one of the most critical departments.

 In 45 fixed containers, such as pharmacy, radiology, toilet, warehouse, power center, clean and wastewater center, laundry, management room, medical gas room, workshop, doctor's room, morgue, waste disposal, cold storage, kitchen, and cleaning cabinet.
 There are various needs.

 In this way, all the needs of 150 patients and the medical team involved are met.There are also 29 inflatable tents in the field hospital.
 These tents consist of a patient dormitory, polyclinic, cafeteria, staff dormitory, patient transfer room, and triage.Explore Planning

 150 Bed Field Hospital

 In the 150-bed field hospital, optional CT scanning, neonatal intensive care, arthroscopy, advanced laboratory tests and important medical solutions such as medicine, neurology, ophthalomology and dentistry can be added.

 The total size of the 150-Bed Field Hospital can reach up to 60x105 meters

 You can find answers to frequently asked questions in this section.
 Have another question on your mind?
 Consider contacting us now.